johnbrooks92/nemesis-engage-2/README.md

 # nemesis-engage-2

-Live launch ETA: 10/1/2021
+2.0 is live! www.nemesis-engage.com

-Roster expanded from 2 to 30+ Characters.
+- Roster expanded from 2 to 30 Characters.

-Updated Styling.
+- Updated Styling.

-Unique character stats for different character experiences.
+- Unique character stats for different character experiences.

-Character Balancing - All stats equal the same total sum.
+- Character Balancing: All stats equal the same total sum.

-New Battle Mechanics contingent on Base Stats.
+- New Battle Mechanics contingent on Base Stats.